 Often CVs are kept on file for lengthy periods, so any contact details you give have to remain correct in the long term.
-Both Resident and Mobile phone numbers, with the international access code and e-mail address are most important.
+Both Resident and Mobile phone numbers, with the international access code and e-mail address, are most important.

-After that, write a “Career Objective” statement that contains keywords of the position you are seeking and no longer then two sentences.
+After that, write a “Career Objective” statement that contains keywords of the position you are seeking and no longer than two sentences.
 It is a brief and focused statement of what you can do and what you are looking for.
-Define who you are in relation to skills and experience sought.
+Define who you are in relation to the skills and experience sought.
 Describe the job you are seeking and emphasize what you can bring to your prospective employer.
 This is a critical part of your CV, as potential employers will look here first before proceeding onto the rest of your CV.
 It should portray you in the most relevant and professional light.

-- The time spent (From Date – To Date) at each particular position and the name of organization
+- The time spent (From Date – To Date) at each particular position and the name of the organization

 - Position held and job title